RegularRabbit05/gitweb-sites/README.md

 ## Index Domain Suffixes
 - .official - Required to be used only by moderation team of **GitWeb**!
     - *for subsites/subindexes - Standard multiple use case suffix*

+- .test - Required to be used to test GitWeb modules added by the Devices mod or addons!

 - .app - Required to be used as information indexes on Device Mod addons!
     - *for subsites/subindexes - Standard multiple use case suffix*